Hashtag Web3 Logo

 How to Write a Web3 Cover Letter That Gets You Hired

 A practical guide to writing a compelling cover letter for a Web3 job.
-Learn how to showcase your passion, your 'proof of work,' and your deep understanding of a project to stand out from the crowd.
+Learn how to showcase your passion, your 'proof of work,' and your deep.

 In the Web3 job market, your resume gets you past the first filter, but it's your cover letter that often makes the first real impression.
 A generic, copy-pasted cover letter is the fastest way to get your application moved to the "no" pile.
 A thoughtful, well-researched, and crypto-native cover letter, on the other hand, can be the key that unlocks the door to your dream job.